 One totally amazing thing about Starbucks is that they offer benefits, including health insurance and tuition reimbursement, to part-time employees as well as full-time employees.

 Full-time employees are eligible for full benefits after two months.
-Part-time employees are eligible after working 240 hours over a three-month consecutive period.
-That comes out to about 80 hours a month, or 20 hours a week, for three months.
+Part-time employees are eligible after working 160 hours over a two-month consecutive period.
+That comes out to about 80 hours a month, or 20 hours a week.

 3. Check out the Starbucks College Achievement Plan